 - Gaskets and valves

 - Sealants, adhesives, and paint

-Planes with high asbestos materials were:
+Planes with a high amount of asbestos-containing materials include:

 - B-36 Peacemaker

 - U-2 Spyplane

 Despite the Air Force’s efforts to remove asbestos-containing products from its planes, many service members were already exposed and are now at risk mesothelioma.

 Aircraft were not the only assets where the USAF used asbestos.
 Their ground facilities, from hangars to family housing, were heavily built using asbestos-containing products.